mapsforge/mapsforge/docs/POI.md

 The API supports POI search inside a specified rectangle or near a given position.

-Using category filters accepting all categories added to them, with or without their sub-categories in the whitelist.
+You can use category filters that accept all categories added to them.

 ### POI DB Schema